Corby Lease Extension - Your Legal Fees Calculator

 Questions and Answers: Corby Lease Extensions

-My partner has a flat located in Corby which we have just put on the market.
-The leasehold has around 57 years left on it and we are concerned this will come up for anyone who may be interested.
-I am after more information on how we commence arranging a lease extension?
+My partner has a flat based in Corby which we have just put on the market.
+The leasehold has approximately 79 years unexpired on it and we are concerned this will come up for anyone who may be interested.
+Can you please assist on how we commence arranging a lease extension?
 Thank you.

 I have a leasehold flat in Corby.
-I have built a large extension and have not informed the leaseholder.
-What are my options?
+I have built a large extension and have not informed my freeholder.
+What should I do?

-I'm looking for some advice with regard to a lease extension on my garden flat in Corby.
+I'm looking for some advice with regard to a lease extension on my one bedroom apartment in Corby.
 I'll be looking to do this sometime next year as we need to move at some point then.
 Unfortunately the current lease is now very short and therefore I'm guessing it'll be expensive to extend.
 I'm also thinking that I'll probably have to go down the tribunal route.
-Should I look to extend it now or wait until I sell my place and have it all tied in with the property sale?
+Can you recommend a good who specialises in lease extensions?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Corby